piotrmurach/loaf/ISSUE_TEMPLATE.md

 ### Are you in the right place?
 * For issues or feature requests file a GitHub issue in this repository
-* For general questions or discussion post in [Gitter](https://gitter.im/piotrmurach/tty)
+* For general questions or discussion post on StackOverflow

 ### Describe the problem
 A brief description of the issue/feature.